 Research describing the pathogen-specific prevalence of subclinical mastitis is limited for farms using BP, but Fávero et al. (2015) observed that Corynebacterium spp. were the most common cause of subclinical IMI in a study of 3 BP farms in Brazil, followed by coagulase-negative Staph.
 Similar to the current study, Freu et al. (2023) report Staph. chromogenes was the dominant cause of subclinical IMI for 7 herds using BP in Brazil.
 Quarter-level prevalence of Staph. chromogenes in that study was 24.9%, followed distantly by Strep. agalactiae (5.4%) and Staph. aureus (4.1%).
 For the BP in the current study, the second-most common pathogen identified was Strep. uberis, followed by Staph. haemolyticus.
 No Strep. agalactiae was found in the current study.
 A number of NASM species were identified which were unique to TS in the current study, including Mammaliicoccus sciuri, Staph. auricularis, Staph. capitis, Staph. cohnii, M. fleurettii, Staph. hominis, Staph. pseudintermedius, Staph. saprophyticus, and M. vitilinus.
 In contrast, Staph. epidermidis, Staph. gallinarum, and Staph. succinus were only isolated from IMI on BP.
 Work comparing NASM diversity between BP and TS is limited, but a study comparing bulk tank milk between sand-bedded FS and CBP also found that some species were unique to facility type.
 Adkins et al. (2022) observed a greater diversity of NASM species in bulk tank milk for FS, including Staph. capitis, Staph. cohnii, Staph. gallinarum, Staph. hominis, Staph. hyicus, and Staph. succinus, while Staph. succinus was the only species unique to BP.

 Overall, quarter-level prevalence of IMI by pathogen was similar between BP and TS in the current study.
 BP systems have a number of advantages, including a smaller initial investment when compared to a new FS or TS barn (Barberg et al., 2007a; Janni et al., 2007), although the cost year-over-year for bedding is substantial (Shane et al., 2010).
 BP are designed for cow comfort (Barberg et al., 2007b; Bewley et al., 2012), and prevalence of lameness, foot, and leg injuries in these systems has been found to be less than TS and FS (Barberg et al., 2007b).
 For producers considering a transition from outdated TS barns, BP may be a viable option for dairy cattle housing in the Northeastern US.
-However, more research is needed in order to compare these facility types with sufficient statistical power to account for herd-level effects.
+However, in order to compare these facility types more research is needed with sufficient statistical power to account for herd-level effects.

 5.4 Declarations